PaulKinlan/reactive-prompt/README.md

 Return as valid JSON
 "`;

-const uiBuilderSignal = prompt`You are an expert web developer, and you have been tasked with creating a form for a client.
+const uiBuilderSignal = await prompt`You are an expert web developer, and you have been tasked with creating a form for a client.
 The form should have the following fields: "${prompterSignal}".

 Return the required HTML for the form only and populate the default values.`;